NET ZERO HOUSEHOLD

 Shop at a grocery store with good environmental policies:

 Many grocery stores have pretty bad environmental policies.
 Here's a link for ways grocery stories can improve their environmental policies.
 Greenpeace has supermarket rating results for their environmental policies with respect to seafood and plastics.
 To find out more about your store's environmental policies, go to their website or ask someone at the store.
 I shop at Aldi, which is one of the better stores.
-You can look at their policies here
+You can look at their policies here.

 Buy rescued produce: